• Skip to primary navigation

 Assemble the Ravioli

-• Reduce the roller width setting gradually, passing the dough through each time (or even twice) until the dough is 1/16 inch in thickness.
+- Reduce the roller width setting gradually, passing the dough through each time (or even twice) until the dough is about 1/16 inch in thickness.
+Or #6 on a KitchenAid pasta roller.

 Butter Sauce

-• Melt the butter in a small saucepan over medium heat with a pinch of salt.
-Torn sage leaves can be added.
+- Melt the butter in a small saucepan over medium heat with a pinch of salt.
+You can take it to the browned stage or simply melt the butter.

 Notes